-The amount of drivers visibly texting or using some other type of handheld device increased from 17% in 2013 to 2.2% in 2014.
+The number of drivers visibly texting or using some other type of handheld device increased from 17% in 2013 to 2.2% in 2014.

 The number of people killed and injured in the United States in 2014 (the last year for which complete data is available) was 3,179 and 431,000 respectively.
 Most of these fatalities and injuries happened as a result of truck accidents.